This week at Holy Trinity: Tuesday, 7:30 p.m. Vestry; Saturday, 5:30 p.m., Evening Prayer and Conversation on the Conference Line.

 For more information, here is a link to the brochure.As part of their mission and outreach efforts, Holy Trinity and residents of Premier Cadbury of Cherry Hill are reaching out to the “Upcycling Card Program” at St. John of God Community Services in Westville.

 The creative citizens in the Vocational Rehabilitation/Adult Services group at St. John of God will remove the front of each card and create a new greeting card.
+More than 1,700 cards have been collected.

 Boxes for the cards are on tables near the tower door at Holy Trinity.